 A refreshing salsa that is versatile enough to go into and on top of just about any savory recipe you can think of.
 Roma Tomatoes and shallots are used and that gives an extra depth of flavor to chips, tacos, sandwiches, soups and much more.
 The recipe is as easy as 1-2-3 to you’ll get a wonderful salsa you can be proud to serve.

 Southwest food is a mainstay in my life.
 This salsa recipe is a bit of a spin off because it can be used in many ways that are not predominately Mexican style.

 Mix it in with corn or a veggie medley and it would be a great side dish.
-Add it to a beans and rice recipe and you can go Cajun.
+Add it to a beans and rice recipe and you can go in another direction such as Cajun.
 The lucky thing is that it absolutely fills the bill when you have a taco that needs a finishing touch too.

 At our house I have small servings in the freezer so that I can grab one at any time to spice up a meal.
 You can do this too with no problem at all.
 Keep this salsa on hand and you not only will have a great dip but your meal planning will also go much easier.